 9 Preparation of Reagents

 Buffer concentrates should be brought to room temperature and should be diluted before starting the test procedure.
-If crystals have formed in buffer concentrates, warm them gently until crystals have completely dissolved.
+If crystals have formed in the Buffer Concentrates, warm them gently until they have completely dissolved.

 9.1 Wash Buffer (1x)